Professorial Inaugural Lectures

 politics, health and human sciences, psychology, philosophy, history, human rights, economics, mathematics

 Admission is free but booking is advised.
-To book your place or for further information:
+For further information:

 Closing gaps to justice for victims of torture and other crimes under international law / Social pathology